JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 7. A JST 2.0 PA plug with wires.
 (PA plugs are sometimes not easy to get.
 PH plugs will be fine too - with some tweaking -).
 8. A small button touch switch.
 9. Some jumper cables and heat shrinking tubing.
+10. Some kind of housing if you don't want to place the components direct in your aircon.
-10. A little bit soldering knowledge.
+11. A little bit soldering knowledge.

 So you will end up with a bunch of parts e.g. like this (your parts and amounts might vary based on your final assambly):
 ![Parts List](https://github.com/JMan7777/Mitsubishi-Aircon-SmartThings/blob/master/Parts.jpg)

 # Quick start

 # Special thanks
 ... to SwiCago for providing the Arduino library to control Mitsubishi Heat Pumps via connector CN105: